MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 ---

 # required metadata
-title: "How to use RevoScaleR with Hadoop MapReduce | Microsoft Docs"
+title: "How to use RevoScaleR with Hadoop MapReduce "
 description: "Machine Learning Server with Apache Hadoop MapReduce, RevoScaleR features and components overview."
 keywords: ""
 author: "HeidiSteen"